First Anglo-Sikh War: Outbreak

-The Sikhs claimed they were only moving into Sikh possessions (specifically the village of Moran, whose ownership was disputed) on the east side of the river, but the move was regarded by the British as clearly hostile and they declared war.
+In response to the British move, the Sikh army began crossing the Sutlej on 11 December 1845.
+The Sikhs claimed they were only moving into Sikh possessions (specifically the village of Moran, whose ownership was disputed between the Sikhs and the British) on the east side of the river, but the move was regarded by the British as clearly hostile and therefore they declared war.